Frequently Asked Questions

 How long until I can play like Jimi Hendrix?

-Again, it totally depends on the student.
+It totally depends on the student.
 Some people are predisposed to be amazing players - but most of us won’t be, and that’s okay!

-I’ve seen students achieve some amazing goals by staying consistent, asking questions, and showing up every week.
+We’ve seen students achieve some amazing goals by staying consistent, asking questions, and showing up every week.

 How do I know if you’re the right teacher for me?